tssavita/notes-on-books-I-read/how-to-win-friends-and-influence-people-in-the-digital-age/part-4-how-to-lead-change-without-resistance-or-resentment.md

 * The team leader should know about the team.
 This will lead to a serious shift in morale willingness among the team members to push the limits of what is possible.
 * Asking questions makes an order more palatable.
 People are more likely to follow a path if they feel they were involved in shaping it.
 * Questions all you to create a conversation that is a better place for all involved.

+## Question 5: Mitigate Fault

+## Question 7: Give Others a Fine Reputation to Live Up To

+* Story of a professor Benjamin Zander -
+    * Gave students an A on the first day of class, and,
+    * Asked them to write and submit in the coming days,
+    * How each of their journey in the course will look like, towards the end of the course, for the grade to be justified.
+    * Each of them was supposed to discuss the highlights, milestones, etc.
+* To change somebody's behaviour, change the level of respect she receives by giving her a fine reputation to live up to.
+* Act as though the trait you are trying to influence already exists in the person.